neokoenig/jQuery-gridmanager/CONTRIBUTING.md

 # Contributing

 ## Important notes
-Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
-You'll find source code in the `src` subdirectory!
+Please don't edit files in the `dist` or `docs` subdirectory as they are generated via Grunt & jekyll.
+You'll find all source code & documentation source in the `src` subdirectory!
-Likewise, main documentation is generated into the `docs` directory.

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**

-### PhantomJS
-While Grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
-Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.